 Family, School, and Community Partnerships

-Family-School-Community Partnerships Definition:
+Family-School-Community Partnerships (FSCP) Definition:

 Families, early childhood programs, schools, and communities actively partnering to develop, implement, and evaluate effective and equitable practices to improve educational outcomes for children and youth.